 To liberalize trade in China, the government continued to reduce administrative obstacles to trade by adjusting the tariffs and exchange rates.
-In 2005, the categories of import commodities subject to licensing controls were reduced to three, down from five in 2004 and eight in 2003.
+In 2012, the categories of import commodities subject to licensing controls were reduced

 transport equipments made up the majority of the imports, accounted for USD

-imported products were chemical products which took 11.3%; mineral and raw
+imported products were non-edible raw materials which took 16.3%; mineral and raw

 material accounted for 15.8%; and textile, chemical products were 10.4%.